errpenk/INK-interactive-text-poster/README.md

 4. Focus and Depth of Field: When hovering over a specific large word, that word scales up and remains sharp, while the other text blocks blur and fade out.
 This mimics a camera shifting focus.

 B. Key Technology
-1. CSS & Visual Styling
-   Mix-Blend-Mode: The text use multiply (for dark) and difference (for white) to simulate the ink-printed.
+1. Mix-Blend-Mode: The text use multiply (for dark) and difference (for white) to simulate the ink-printed.
-   Filters: use blur(), contrast(), and brightness() to create the atmosphere.
+2. Filters: use blur(), contrast(), and brightness() to create the atmosphere.
-2. The Ink-Bleed Effect: The code includes an invisible SVG block.
+3. The Ink-Bleed Effect: The code includes an invisible SVG block.
 This is a displacement filter applied to the text.
 It roughens the edges of the crisp fonts.
-3. Logic
-   DOM Manipulation: Generating grid dots based on screen width.
+4. DOM Manipulation: Generating grid dots based on screen width.
-   Randomization Algorithms: Arrays are used to store keywords, which are randomly combined to create unique sentences every time the user clicks.
+5. Randomization Logic: Arrays are used to store keywords, which are randomly combined to create unique sentences every time the user clicks.